-Overall, we rate Africa Check Least Biased based on balanced, accurate fact checks and Very High for factual reporting due to excellent sourcing and by abiding to the IFCN Code of Principles for fact checkers.
+- Overall, we rate Africa Check Least Biased based on balanced, accurate fact checks and Very High for factual reporting due to excellent sourcing and abiding by the IFCN Code of Principles for fact-checkers.

 Funded by / Ownership

-Africa Check is a non-profit organization, headquartered in South Africa as a non-profit Trust, registration number IT000728/2015(C).
+Africa Check is a non-profit organization headquartered in South Africa as a non-profit Trust, registration number IT000728/2015(C).
 It is registered as Africa Check Foundation in Kenya and operates in Nigeria and Senegal through representative offices.
-Africa Check lists their largest donors with the top three being: The Shuttleworth Foundation, Bill & Melinda Gates Foundation and the Luminate Group.
+Africa Check lists their most prominent donors, with the top three being: The Shuttleworth Foundation, Bill & Melinda Gates Foundation, and the Luminate Group.
 Revenue is derived through donations.

 In review, Africa Check rates the accuracy of statements on a “6-point scale from correct and mostly correct to unproven, exaggerated or understated, misleading and incorrect.”
-Headlines often contain minimal and sometimes moderate loaded language such as this: No Minister Cele: SA not only country in Africa giving out crime stats.
-Like any credible fact checker, all checks are thoroughly sourced to reputable sources of information.
+Headlines often contain minimal and sometimes moderate loaded language such as this: No Minister Cele: SA is not the only country in Africa giving out crime stats.
+Like any credible fact-checker, all checks are thoroughly sourced to reputable sources of information.

-Overall, we rate Africa Check Least Biased based on balanced, accurate fact checks and Very High for factual reporting due to excellent sourcing and by abiding to the IFCN Code of Principles for fact checkers.
-(D. Van Zandt 9/26/2019) Updated (3/24/2020)
+Overall, we rate Africa Check Least Biased based on balanced, accurate fact checks and Very High for factual reporting due to excellent sourcing and abiding by the IFCN Code of Principles for fact-checkers.
+(D. Van Zandt 9/26/2019) Updated (09/27/2022)

 Last Updated on September 27, 2022 by Media Bias Fact Check